javascript-tutorial/en.javascript.info/4-frames-and-windows/06-clickjacking/article.md

 [codetabs src="protector"]

+## Samesite cookie attribute

+The `samesite` cookie attribute can also prevent clickjacking attacks.
+The purpose of the attribute is to prevent cookies from being sent to a website when the user doesn't intend to visit the website.
+It mainly prevents cross-site request forgery attacks, but also helps with clickjacking.
+When a cookie has the `samesite` attribute, whether the value is `strict` or `lax`, cookies are not sent to a website when it is loaded inside an iframe.
+A clickjacking attempt would fail because the user is not considered logged into, for example, Facebook, so they can't "Like" anything through the iframe.

+The samesite attribute will not have an effect when cookies are not used.
+This may allow websites to easily show public, unauthenticated pages in iframes on unaffiliated websites.
+However, this may also allow clickjacking attacks to work in a few limited cases.
+An anonymous polling website that prevents duplicate voting by checking IP addresses, for example, would still be vulnerable to clickjacking because it does not authenticate users using cookies.

 ## Summary

 Clickjacking is a way to "trick" users into clicking on a malicious site without even knowing what's happening.
 That's dangerous if there are important click-activated actions.